-The document/presentation for the FY2020/21 Monthly Financial Update No. 4: January 2021 is now available.
-Compared to previous months, the revenue section is scaled back to only include updated information.
-Since the update in November, there is no new cautions with revenues and we are seeing signs optimism.
+The document/presentation for the FY2020/21 Monthly Financial Update No. 5: February 2021 is now available.
+This report updates all revenue models and will be integral for FY2022 budget estimates.
+Since the update in December, there is no new cautions with revenues and we are seeing signs optimism with some real interesting trends.

-There are four key questions that will be asked for the Mayor and Council's direction after staff has presented information with opportunity for questions and discussion:
+There are no key questions being asked for the Mayor and Council's direction, but after staff has presented information there will be opportunity for questions and discussion.